Frixs/FIAR/INSTALL.md

     3. Run the system by using the command `docker-compose up`

 #### DOCKER SYSTEM CONFIGURATION
-*- Default settings are set to work with default PostgreSQL settings.*
+- *Default settings are set to work with default PostgreSQL settings.*
-*- Default port is set to 5000.*
+- *Default port is set to 5000.*
+- *Upon first spin up, the app gives the option to "Initialize" the app in the main-menu.
+This is one time action that creates default administrator user with username `admin` and password `Admin123456789`.*

 - Docker-compose file requires to specify database connection details (`/Fiar/Fiar/appsettings.config`)
 - The app configuration can be set via configuration file: `/Fiar/Fiar/appsettings.config`